As we strive to bring balance to our history and present situation, some people are having strong reactions.

 Like many cultures who have been colonized, European women lost their rights to power under the new administration of Roman Patriarchy as imposed through Christianity.

-They were told they were non-people, with no soul and no rights to their own bodies, which was a huge contrast to the egalitarian systems that had been in place in tribal Europe.
+They were told they were non-people, with no soul and no rights to their own bodies, which was a stark contrast to the egalitarian systems that had been in place in tribal Europe.

-If they were from families of privilege they were used as barter; trade for family alliances, power and position.
-A woman had to ‘marry well’, to survive.
-If she went against her husband or father she could be cast out of the family with no money or decent means of survival.
-Widowed women could be forced to remarry if lands or title were involved and there were no male heirs old enough to defend them.
+If they were from families of privilege, they were used as barter; trade for family alliances, power and position.
+A woman had to ‘marry well’ to survive.
+If she went against her husband or father, she could be cast out of the family with no money or decent means of survival.
+Widowed women could be forced to remarry if lands or titles were involved and there were no male heirs old enough to defend them.
 Sometimes their male children were killed or ‘given away’ and replaced by male heirs of the new husband/owner.

 Then there were the witch hunts.

-This imprint is huge amoung white women and I think explains why so many white American women voted for Trump!
-He portrays the epitome of white male supremacist wealth and power, and is an easy trigger for the European woman’s imprint.
+This imprint is huge among white women, and I think it explains why so many white American women voted for Trump!
+He portrays the epitome of white male supremacist wealth and power and is an easy trigger for the European woman’s imprint.